leoleung-dev/Manchester-Gents/documentation/ui-ux.md

 - Empty state glass panel if no events.

 ### Event Detail (`app/events/[slug]/page.js`)
-- Event metadata and description.
+- Event metadata, description, and palette preview cards.
-- Palette preview cards using event colour scheme.
-- Guest list preview (first 10 attendees).
+- Guest list preview sorted with admins first, followed by members ordered by attendance history.
 - RSVP CTA:
   - If not signed in → prompts login.
   - If already registered → shows confirmation + cancel button.
-  - If not registered → “Reserve my spot” button with optional “Add special request”.
+  - If not registered → “Reserve my spot” button with optional special request.
   - Locked when signup deadline has passed.
+- Admins see a “Manage event →” link above the RSVP block that opens the dedicated event workspace.

 ### Dashboard (`app/dashboard/page.js`)
 - Greeting with Instagram handle.